Chrolo/subpar-project-tracker/README.md

 It takes the form of a single service API, which you can use to retrieve the status of a project or update projects.
 There is a separate CLI program included to an admin to add new project and API tokens

+## The API

+The API that this spins up is documented in `/docs/api.swagger.json`.
+It's an OpenAPI v3 spec.
+You can use [the online API editor/viewer](https://editor.swagger.io/) to help read it if you'd like.

 ## Dependant Infrastructure:

 This project requires a MySQL database to be configured, the specification for which is in `docs/database.json`.
 It's designed to be used with [Mysql-DB-Builder](https://github.com/Chrolo/Mysql-DB-Builder).